 At Vantage, dedicated and talented leadership is part of our reputation.
 Our partners have deep and varied functional and industry expertise and are committed to excellence.
 Our success is a direct result of our ability to solve problems and drive results.

-Prior to co-founding Vantage Partners, Danny was a Principal at Conflict Management Inc. and a Senior Researcher at the Harvard Negotiation Project, where he focused on the settlement of litigation and on the design of alternative dispute resolution procedures.
-Danny’s first book, Beyond Arbitration: Designing Alternatives to Securities Litigation (with Ralph Ferrara) was selected by the CPR Legal Program as the winner of its 1992 Book Award.
-Danny has also taught negotiation at the University of Toronto Law Faculty, practiced law with Debevoise & Plimpton, and served as a law clerk to the Hon.
+Prior to co-founding Vantage Partners, Danny was a principal at Conflict Management Inc. and a senior researcher at the Harvard Negotiation Project at Harvard Law School.
+He has taught negotiation at the University of Toronto Law Faculty, practiced law with Debevoise & Plimpton, and served as a law clerk to the Hon.
 Justice Harry A. Blackmun of the U.S. Supreme Court and to the Hon.
 Patricia M. Wald of the U.S. Court of Appeals for the DC Circuit.

-Danny is the co-author, with Roger Fisher, of Getting Ready to Negotiate (1995) and with Mark Gordon, of The Point of the Deal: How to Negotiate when Yes is not Enough, selected as the winner of the 2007 Book Award by the International Institute for Conflict Prevention and Resolution.
-Danny has written for and has been quoted in the Harvard Business Review, the Sloan Management Review, the Economist, the National Law Journal, and the ACC Docket among others.
+Danny co-authored Getting Ready to Negotiate and The Point of the Deal: How to Negotiate when Yes is not Enough, which won the 2007 Book Award from the International Institute for Conflict Prevention and Resolution.

-Danny is a magna cum laude graduate of Harvard College and Harvard Law School, where he was Managing Editor of the Harvard Law Review.
+He is a graduate of Harvard College and Harvard Law School, where he was Managing Editor of the Harvard Law Review.

 Mark Gordon is a founding partner of Vantage Partners.
 For many years, he had been the Senior Advisor to the Harvard Negotiation Project at Harvard Law School.
 As an expert in negotiation and relationship management, he has worked with leading companies across a range of industries including financial services, energy, media and entertainment, healthcare, pharmaceuticals and medical devices, information technology, manufacturing, and telecommunications.
 He works with clients to help develop and implement strategies for maximizing the value from both intra-organizational collaboration and relationships with customers, alliance partners, and suppliers.